 - Full Year

-This course will examine the crucial and fast-moving field of labour/employment law and employment-related equality law in the UK.
+This module will examine the crucial and fast-moving field of labour/employment law and employment-related equality law in the UK.

 This area of law engages with many issues which will affect most people during their working lives.
-A central theme of the course is the question of what is or should be the main purpose of labour law – to protect workers by correcting inequalities of bargaining power or to support flexibility and competitiveness in the labour market?
+A central theme of the module is the question of what is or should be the main purpose of labour law – to protect workers by correcting inequalities of bargaining power or to support flexibility and competitiveness in the labour market?
 Other questions for consideration include: Why does the law intervene to protect some categories of workers but not others?
 What rights does a worker have if he or she is dismissed?
 Does equality in the workplace always mean treating people the same or does it sometimes require that difference be accommodated?
-The substantive areas covered will vary from year to year but will typically include: the contract of employment; regulation of dismissals; collective representation and the role of trade unions; human rights in the workplace; equality (or anti-discrimination) law related to areas such as sex, ethnic origin, disability, sexual orientation, religion or belief, and age; regulation of the ‘work-life’ balance.
+The substantive areas covered will vary from year to year but will typically include: the contract of employment; regulation of dismissals; collective representation and the role of trade unions; human rights in the workplace; contentious issues in equality (or anti-discrimination) law, such as ‘affirmative’ or ‘positive’ action; equality law related to areas such as sex, race, disability, sexual orientation, religion or belief, and age; regulation of the ‘work-life’ balance.